borbware/unity-basics-course/unity-cookbook/physics.md

 ## Rigidbody
   * literally: a body (object) that does not deform, i.e., is rigid
-  * There are three ways a rigid body can interact with the physics engine
+  * There are three ways a rigidbody can interact with the physics engine
   * Dynamic
-    * object is part of the physics engine and behaves like a "regular" physics-based object
+    * is part of the physics engine and behaves like a "regular" physics-based object
     * can be controlled indirectly
   * Kinematic
-    * not affected by the physics system
+    * is not affected by the physics system
     * only queries the physics engine for collisions
     * can be controlled directly
   * Static
     * does not move at all
     * can collide with other **non-static** rigidbodies
+###

+  * Rigidbody
+    * .velocity
+    * .angularVelocity

 ## Moving dynamic bodies

 * AddForce
 * AddTorque

 ## Gravity
 * Note! by default, gravitational acceleration is $9.81m/s^2$